pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

 3. Let the Server named Jenkins-Ansible Server be Ansible Control Node, and then create 5 new EC2 Instances as managed/child ansible nodes

     a.
 Create 5 instances.
 4 Redhart OS: 2 for webservers, 1 for NFS, 1 for DB.
-1 Ubuntu Instance for load balancing
+1 Ubuntu Instance for Load Balancing
     b.
-Configure their ports according to their relevant protocols and port numbers.
+Configure their ports according to their relevant protocols and port numbers at Security
     c.
-Configure the Jenkins-Ansible Control
-    d.
-Configure SSH access to the managed nodes.
+Configure the Jenkins-Ansible Control with SSH access to the managed nodes using SSH

-3. Create a playbook that installs and configures Apache and PHP on the 2 web server nodes, a playbook that installs and configures NFS on the NFS server node, a playbook that installs and configures MySQL on the DB server node, and a playbook that installs and configures HAProxy on the load balancer node.

-    a.
-Create an inventory folder in the github repo named: "ansible-config-mgt" b.

-4. Optional steps

-    a.
-Create a new branch on your main branch called
-    b.
-Edit the soucre code in github repo "ansible-config-mgt"
-    c.
-Confirm new soucr code automatically build into the "Jenkins-ansible" server
+4. Create a playbook, that installs wireshark on the 2webservers, and commons tasks on commom.yml

+5. Git pull request.